On Campus at MSU: Monday, July 9 through Friday, July 20 (Weekends Excluded)

 When can I start?

-Hybrid summer programs begin in June each year.
+Hybrid summer programs begin in June or July each year.
 All dates are listed on our Times and Locations page.

 How do I apply?

-Applications for the MAET degree program will be accepted on a rolling basis, up to the first of the month before the start of the program (i.e., May 1).
+Applications for the MAET degree program will be accepted on a rolling basis, with an application deadline of May 1.
 All information about applications to the MAET degree program can be found on our MAET Apply page.

-To enroll in the Summer Hybrid Year 1 Cohort or the Year 2 cohort, please contact firstname.lastname@example.org to request enrollment.
+To enroll in the Summer Hybrid Year 1 Cohort or the Year 2 cohort, please complete the Hyrbid 2018 Reservation Form.

 What options exist for staying on campus during the face-to-face portion of the program?